matan129/fissh/README.md

 [![Slack Room][slack-badge]][slack-link]

 Prefixes the fish prompt to remind of SSHed shells.
+The plugin only wraps the `fish_prompt` function, so it hopefully won't break customized prompts.

 This plugin was written in blood...

 ![fissh]